 Trade the Wheel Strategy to Increase Profits on Long-Term Investments

-Wheel Strategy is a set of steps to combine trading options with stocks to increase the return overs the traditional buy-and-hold strategy.
+Wheel Strategy is a set of steps to combine trading options with stocks to increase the returns over the traditional buy-and-hold strategy.

 The 3 steps of the options strategy depend on the number of shares you hold: